@alokai/cli

 -s, --store-id=<value>... store-id

-Run playwright tests for the specified single store or multiple stores
+Run operation for the specified single store or multiple stores

 --since=<value> since